azerion/phaser-super-storage/README.md

 this.storage.setItem('FavoriteGame', 'Tetris');

 //Get FavoriteGame
-let favoriteGame = this.sys.storage.getItem('FavoriteGame');  // Tetris
+let favoriteGame = this.storage.getItem('FavoriteGame');  // Tetris

 //Remove FavoriteGame
 this.storage.removeItem('FavoriteGame');

-//get the length of all items in storage let l = this.sys.storage.length;    // 1
+//get the length of all items in storage let l = this.storage.length;    // 1

 //Get the name of the key at the n'th position let keyName = this.storage.key(0); // FavoriteGame